 - Price: $209 + $40 Heliport Fee

 The Standard basic tour this quick flight is will fly by in no time and can feel like you are getting very little for your money.
 But it’s actually one of the best tours.
 The basic tour does hit just about ALL the major sights.
 Starting off with the Downtown, then views of Brooklyn bridge Governer, Ellis and Liberty Island and of course the statue of liberty.
 Then as the flight follows the Hudson River, the whole of Manhatten is visible.
-The Empire State, Time Square and generally staggering views of the many skyscrapers and building of the city.
+The Empire State, Times Square and generally staggering views of the many skyscrapers and buildings of the city.
 The tour turns around near the Intrepid museum, giving you great views of Central Park before returning and down the Hudson finishing with great views of the WTC and Wall Street.